All Episodes

 The safe space is totalitarian.

-Climate change, the facts is for people who don't want to live in the safe space.
+Climate change, the facts, is for people who don't want to live in the safe space.

 I don't need to pay protesters.

-I mean, it's just don't you hate it when that happens?
+I mean, it's just, don't you hate it when that happens?

-Uh I think they've got a pill for it now.
+I think they've got a pill for it now.

 That's how easy it is.

-We thought we'd call it climate change and make it easy to remember.
+We thought we'd call it Climate Change and make it easy to remember.

-We are witnessing a war on free speech, and I mentioned, I touched on this yesterday, uh, that they're now using other laws.
+And I mentioned, I touched on this yesterday, that they're now using other laws.

-One of the problems with federal lawmaking in particular, it's not the same at the state level, uh county, municipal, but federal law may federal laws in this country are really badly written.
+One of the problems with federal lawmaking in particular, it's not the same at the state level, county, municipal, but federal law may federal laws in this country are really badly written.

-Obamacare is just like the most bloated example of this, but they're all badly written, and they all metastasize like a cancer.
+Obamacare is just like the most bloated example of this, but they're all badly written.

-Uh so they spread to all kinds of things.
+So they spread to all kinds of things.

-If you own a gun, you know that there's all these uh firearms websites where people like to talk about the technical specifics of this gun versus that gun, that gun versus this gun.
+If you own a gun, you know that there's all these firearms websites where people like to talk about the technical specifics of this gun versus that gun, that gun versus this gun.

 What do you think of this?